Big Brother Brasil: Spin-offs

 During the 22nd season, Globo introduced the spin-off programming block Cinema do Lider (lit.
 Leader's Cinema, now Cine BBB) following Big Brother Brasil on Wednesday nights beginning 26 January 2022.
-It carries films available on the Globoplay streaming service, with the HoH able to invite fellow housemates to a private cinema to view the films aired by the block.
+It airs films available on the Globoplay streaming service, with the HoH able to invite fellow housemates to a private cinema to view the films aired by the block.
 The block was originally intended to fill a timeslot that was intended for the broadcast TV premiere of Filhas de Eva, which had been delayed due to slow advertising sales.